rtlabs-com/p-net/doc/capturing_packets.rst

 * SMA (sample moving average) Period: None
 * Interval: 10 or 100 ms.

-Adapt the MAC address to your p-net IO-device.
+Adapt the MAC address to your P-Net IO-device.
 You need to zoom the Y-axis to an interesting range, maybe 0-10 ms.

 It is also interesting to add a line "MAX(Y Field)" and a line "MIN(Y Field)" in the same graph as the first line.
-See below for an example where the average frame interval is 1 ms.
+See the image below for an example where the average frame interval is 1 ms.

 .. image:: illustrations/periodicity.png